euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Sequence to Sequence/Intro.md

 ### Vocabulary

-The vocabulary can contain
+The vocabulary can contain position markers such as:
+- < PAD >
+- < EOS >, end of sentence
+- < UNK >, unkown
+- < GO >, start of sentence

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyNDI2NDcwNywxNDE5NjYyNjUyXX0=
+eyJoaXN0b3J5IjpbMTU0ODUyNzk2OSwxNDE5NjYyNjUyXX0=
 -->